kubewarden/docs/src/tasks.md

 As stated above, `kwctl` will allow you to perform an end-to-end testing of the policies.

-You can list all the `kwctl` options and subcommandes by running the following command:
+You can list all the `kwctl` options and subcommands by running the following command:

 ```shell
 $ kwctl --help